Route Grade Votings

 Total votes cast 60

-12m.
-A famous 8a which is becoming very polished.
+One of the UK's most popular 8a routes.
 Sustained climbing with a draining move to the belay.
-Only tick this if you get the belay without a draw in.
+You only get the full tick if you grab the belay without a quick-draw in place!

 A legitimate ascent doesn't include dubious use of a jug out right, this is merely a 7C+ variant.